 Green technology for shellfish waste

 Other research in the School of Food Science and Nutrition is creating value from different types of waste.
 Shellfish waste is difficult to process because it is so hard, but it contains valuable compounds which can be used in pharmaceuticals and agrochemicals.
-Prof Francisco Goycoolea from the School of Food Science and Nutrition is an expert in biopolymers and has extensive experience of their application in food and pharmaceuticals.
+Professor Francisco Goycoolea from the School of Food Science and Nutrition is an expert in biopolymers and has extensive experience of their application in food and pharmaceuticals.

 “All the chemicals are cross-linked in the shell, including the useful bioactives, making them hard to extract” explains Professor Orfila, “lobster shells for example contain a carotenoid that has been clinically demonstrated to enhance eye health, but it takes a lot of energy and strong polluting chemicals to extract it”.